Roots and Radishes

 Instructions

-1. Heat 2 tablespoon of the olive in a skillet over medium-high heat.
+1. Fry potatoes & onions.
+Heat the olive in a skillet over medium heat until just shimmering.
 Meanwhile, combine onions and potatoes into a bowl to mix, then place them into the sauté pan.
 Cover, reduce heat and cook until potatoes can be easily pierced with a fork (about 25 minutes), but are not browned.
 If you choose to stir once or twice throughout, do so carefully to keep the potatoes in tact.
 Once cooked, transfer onions and potatoes to a large bowl.

-2. In a separate large bowl, whisk eggs together with salt and pepper.
+2. Whisk eggs.
+In a separate large bowl, whisk eggs together with salt and pepper.
 Pour eggs over onions and potatoes and stir a couple times to combine.

-5. Remove from heat, and transfer tortilla to serving plate.
-Allow it to cool for 20 minutes or more before serving.
+5. Cool & serve.
+Remove from heat, and transfer tortilla to serving plate.
+Allow it to cool slightly before serving.

 Notes